dinkwiz/dinkwiz.github.io/_posts/2020-07-15-Jekyll-Structure.md

 - markdown
 category: Jekyll
 ---
 Most Jekyll sites have a similar structure.
 Here I explain the elements of a basic Jekyll site.
-This structure would allow you to create and customise the most common elements of a Jekyll site.
+This structure would allow you to create and customise the most common elements of a J

 <hr class="line">